karoltech/bridging/README.md

 ## Next steps

-- Extended SNOMED CT semantics.
+- Extended SNOMED CT semantics
-- Integration of an upper ontology, augmenting SNOMED CT with relationships for assertions.
+- Integration of an upper ontology, augmenting SNOMED CT with relationships for assertions
+- Benchmarking
-- Benchmarking.
+- More Agentic AI

 ## References